 It may sound a little backwards, but it’s true.
 Holding a grudge is a way for us to subconsciously seek compassion and empathy as a means to compensate for the negative feelings we experienced in the past – which is why it can be so hard to let grudges go.

 This issue is, holding onto hurt and anger may generate some comforting sympathy in the moment, but grudges don’t fix the root problem.
 They don’t help us heal.

 Healing is never an easy process, but it’s worth the work.
-Studies have shown that holding onto negative feelings is not only bad for your mental state, it can actually affect your health.
+Studies have shown that holding onto negative feelings is not only bad for your mental state, but it can also actually affect your health.

 A study from Emory University found that bitter people had higher blood pressure and were more likely to die from heart disease than more forgiving people.

-This could be due to something called a C-reactive protein, which is linked to heart disease and stroke.
+This could be due to something called a C-reactive protein, which has been linked to heart disease and stroke.
 When we experience negative feelings (which can be brought on by conflict), our bodies get ready to fight.
-Staying in that “fight” state for an extended period of time, can increase the amount of the C-reactive protein in our bloodstreams, increasing the likelihood of heart disease.
+Staying in that “fight” state for an extended period of time can increase the amount of the C-reactive protein in our bloodstreams, potentially increasing the likelihood of heart disease.